abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Jotipālo • December 2012

-On mornings like this—when it’s pouring down rain, when it’s not comfortably warm, and we have been assigned a job working outside which will be wet and inconvenient—in this situation, the mind may rebel or complain.
+On mornings like this—when it’s pouring down with rain, when it’s not comfortably warm, and we have been assigned a job working outside which will be wet and inconvenient—in this situation, the mind may rebel or complain.